 Quizzes are powerful for lead generation – but asking for your quiz takers’ emails can have a big negative impact on your quiz stats.

-Lead forms should be related to the topic of quiz – and short.
+Lead forms should be related to the topic of the quiz – and short.

 - Email (of course)